blacklightpy/vaultofknowledge/History/Timeline of Conflicts.md

 			- Non-Muslims take up arms against the enemy of the nation and share the cost of war.
 There is to be no treachery between the two.
 			- Non-Muslims are not obliged to take part in the Muslims' religious wars.
 	- The Three Jewish tribes in Medina were: Banu Qurayza, Banu Qaynuqa and Banu Al-Nadir
-	- From Quran> surah Al Baqarah 2:84-2:86 (The Terms of the Covenant and their Breach of It) [citing the Quran is ok here, since the general argument is that Quran incites violence]
+	- The Terms of the Covenant and their Breach of It (From Quran> surah Al Baqarah 2:84-2:86) [citing the Quran is ok here, since the general argument is that Quran incites violence]
 		- Allah criticized the Jews who lived in Al-Madinah (Medina) at the time.
 		- They used to suffer, because of the armed conflicts between the tribes Aws and Khazraj
 		- Banu Qaynuqa and Banu Al-Nadir were allies of the Khazraj